 - What is meant by the terms: "Recurring Payment," "Non-Recurring Payment," subscription, and/or automatic payment?

-- “Recurring payment,” “subscription” and “automatic payment” are referred to on this site as a “recurring payment.”
-Much the same as a magazine subscription or health club dues, a “recurring payment’ is for a specific period of time – one year – and renews automatically at the end of the year by charging the same credit/debit card or PayPal account used to pay the initial fee.
-A PayPal account IS NOT required to select the “recurring payment” option.
-Naturally, if you have a PayPal account, you may remit payment via your PayPal account.
-If you don’t have a PayPal account, you will be given the opportunity to open a PayPal account, which is FREE and takes only 2 minutes.
+"Recurring Payment" gives you our best rate -- $60/year.
+These terms: "Recurring payment,” “subscription” and/or “automatic payment” -- are all referred to on this site as a “Recurring Payment.”
+Much the same as a magazine subscription or health club dues, a “Recurring Payment’ is for a specific period of time – one year – and renews automatically at the end of the year by charging the same credit/debit card or PayPal account used to pay the initial fee/invoice.
 When you pay by “recurring payment,” your credit/debit card or PayPal account will be charged the stated fee today and the same credit/debit card or PayPal account will be automatically charged the same amount again one year from today.
 You will receive an email reminder before the renewal fee is charged to your account.
 If there are insufficient funds in your account at the time of the automatic renewal, you will be notified and a second attempt will be made (a day or two later) to charge the same account.
 You may cancel anytime.

 - "Non-Recurring Payment" is any type of payment that IS NOT a "Recurring Payment."
 Payment by check or money order are "Non-Recurring Payments."
 Payment with a debit or credit card may also be a "Non-Recurring Payment" if the debit or credit card is used to merely pay the amount due and you DO NOT set up a "Recurring Payment."